lutfiqasim/hotelManagementSystemApi/README.md

 - `Feature`: Represents the available features for each room class.
     - `id` : An auto-generated unique identifier for each feature.
     - `featureName` : The name or description of the feature.
-This attribute is mandatory (nullable = false) and is stored in the database column feature_name
 - `Floor` :  Represents a specific level or story in a building.
     - `id`: An auto-generated unique identifier for each Floor.
     - `floorNumber` : The numeric identifier of the floor itself.